isomerpages/nparks-juronglake/index.md

           link_url: ""
         - title: Notice of Closure (Clusia Cove)
           date: 06 June 2025
-          announcement: Please note that Clusia Cove will be closed for maintenance works until further notice.
+          announcement: Please note that Clusia Cove will be closed for maintenance until further notice.
 Thank you for your understanding.
           link_text: ""
           link_url: ""
         - title: Notice of Closure (Water Wall Court)
           date: 06 June 2025
-          announcement: Please note that Water Wall Court will be closed for maintenance works until further notice.
+          announcement: Please note that Water Wall Court will be closed for maintenance until further notice.
 Thank you for your understanding.
           link_text: ""
           link_url: ""
 ---